+Note

-Note Estimated Bass Strait freight rates are average nominal freight rates per TEU for wharf-to-wharf full container load claims from northern Tasmania to Victoria in the TFES database.
+Estimated Bass Strait freight rates are average nominal freight rates per TEU for wharf-to-wharf full container load claims from northern Tasmania to Victoria in the TFES database.
+In 2022-23 this covered 51% of the northern Tasmania to Victoria TEUs under the Domestic component of the scheme, and in 2018-19 59%.

 Claims accepted and paid.
 Excludes entries with nil payments.

+Source

-Source BITRE estimates based on TFES data (August 2024 update) and ABS 2024
+BITRE estimates based on TFES database, August 2024 update and ABS (2024)

-TEUs subject to the Scheme cap
+TEUs subject to the Scheme maximum

-The scheme is structured in such a way that the freight rates across Bass Strait plays a direct role in the amount claimed per TEU.
+The scheme is structured in such a way that the freight rates across Bass Strait play a direct role in the amount claimed per TEU.
 In principle, the notional road freight rate also does, but has not been adjusted for several years.